Last Updated on: 20th May 2023, 03:08 pm

 But if you leave the chicken to rest for too long, you risk overcooking it.

 While the chicken is resting in the oven, you need to be extremely vigilant about its internal temperature.

 By wrapping chicken in foil and placing it in a cooler, we basically minimize the chances of heat loss and increase insolation. by the you can also check our article on How long can a turkey rest after smoking? for more information

 Is there a difference between resting and holding while smoking meat?

-Moreover, we do it for a maximum of 30 minutes to avoid cooling it too much.
+In addition, we only do it for a maximum of 30 minutes to prevent overcooling.